samedimanche/dApp_Auction/README.md

 ## Future Improvements

 1. **Docker Integration**: Package the application in Docker containers for easier deployment and scalability.
-2. **Time Synchronization**: Fix the auction bid time synchronization to rely on server time instead of client time.
+2. **Time auction bid**: If the bid has not been exceeded and the time of the bid step has ended, end the auction.

 ## Links